 Gordie Bower Retires After 33 Years

 After thirty-three years of dedicated service handling the recycling program for twenty-six buildings for the Fleet Readiness Center Southeast (FRCSE) at NAS JAX, Gordie Bower has retired.
-Through out his career with FRCSE, the military personnel referred to him as “shipmate” and often complimented his work ethic as an important part of their team.
-Not only was Gordie a model shipmate, but also a strong ambassador for the Challenge Enterprises workforce.
-He often commented on the value of Challenge Enterprises not only to NAS JAX, but to the community as a whole.
+Throughout his career with FRCSE, the military personnel referred to him as “shipmate” and often complimented his work ethic as an important part of their team.
+Not only was Gordie a model shipmate, but also a strong ambassador for Enterprise Solutions USA and Challenge Enterprises workforce.
+He often commented on the value of the agency not only to NAS JAX, but to the community as a whole.